TLAbles/Welp/README.md

 ```
 conda install -c conda-forge wordcloud
-pip install folium langdetect nltk folium logging numpy pandas seaborn matplotlib.pyplot wordcloud langdetect
+pip install folium langdetect nltk folium numpy pandas seaborn matplotlib wordcloud langdetect
 ```
 ### Environment
-This project utilizes Jupyter Notebook and can also be displayed using the Jupyter Notebook add on to VS Code.
+This project utilizes Jupyter Notebook and should be displayed using the Jupyter Notebook add on to VS Code.

 ### Data Sources
-The yelp_business.csv is publicly saved on a Google Drive, and pandas will download it automatically, but the `yelp_review.csv` must be located at the [data source](https://www.kaggle.com/yelp-dataset/yelp-dataset/version/6) and downloaded to a local machine.
+The yelp_business.csv is publicly saved on a Google Drive, and pandas will download it automatically, but the `yelp_review.csv` must be located at the [data source](https://www.kaggle.com/yelp-dataset/yelp-dataset/version/6) and downloaded and extracted to a local machine.
 Replace the existing filepath to the downloaded file in the ‘ ‘ in the #read review file cell with the correct path to load the data.

 ## Features: